Original Issuance Date: October 31, 2016

 To be authorized to drive a University Vehicle or a personally owned vehicle on University business, an individual must complete a Vehicle Use Agreement form.
 Completing this form indicates the driver has read and understands the Department of Administration Fleet Policy and Procedures Manual and it informs the driver of the obligation to reveal any changes in the status of that license.

-A review of all driving records of employees with active Vehicle Use Agreements will be conducted at least annually by each UW System institution’s risk manager or a designee.
-An employee who no longer meets the University Driver Authorization Standards for operating a University vehicle shall have his or her agreement suspended until such time that it can be demonstrated that the standards have been met once again.
-Agents may be authorized for a maximum of one year and must submit a new request for authorization.
+A review of all driving records of employees with active Vehicle Use Agreements will be conducted at least annually.
+An employee who no longer meets the University Driver Authorization Standards for operating a University Vehicle shall have his or her agreement suspended until such time that it can be demonstrated that the standards have been met once again.
+Agents may be authorized for a specific term and must submit a new request for authorization renewal.
 An employee who no longer meets the minimum requirements for driving a personally owned vehicle on University business shall have his or her agreement suspended until such time that it can be demonstrated that the requirements have been met once again.

 Exceptions to this process may be made when use is deemed to be in the best interest of the UW System.
 Any exceptions must be approved by the institution’s risk manager as delegated by UW System Office of Risk Management.
 Copies of all exceptions will be maintained by the institution’s risk manager.